debhere/Predict-Crypto-Price/LEARNING.md

 conda env remove -p "[FULL PATH]"

 ```
-4. If exists remove setup.py else pyproject.toml file will not work
+4. If exists remove setup.py else pyproject.toml file will not work.
+5. pyodbc is pre-requisite for sqlalchemy.